davetimmins/davetimminsblog/Blog.Web/Views/Shared/posts/simple-extent-sharing.md

 We only need to do 2 things for this.
 First, since we want to know the extent we need to hook into the map `extent-change` event and update the `location.hash`.
 Second, when we start the app we need to check the `location.hash` and if an extent is there then set the map extent accordingly.
 That's it!

-Here's the entire code for the functionality and a [live demo](http://joosh.azurewebsites.net)
+Here's the entire code for the functionality and a [live demo](http://joosh.azurewebsites.net).
+The source for the demo is on [GitHub](https://github.com/davetimmins/Joosh)

 <pre><code>define([
     'esri/geometry/Extent',